PosInformatique/PosInformatique.Testing.Databases/docs/WriteTest.md

 ```

 > NB: We recommand to create this kind of helper which allows to change easily the connection string
 depending of the SQL Server instance your target.
-It is also very useful if you plan to execute the unit tests
+It is also very useful if you plan to execute the tests
 in a CI process (Git Actions, Azure Pipelines,...).

-### Parallel execution of the unit tests
+### Parallel execution of the tests

-By default, with XUnit all the unit tests will be executed in parallel.
-Also, our unit tests in the `CustomerRepositoryTest`
+By default, with XUnit all the tests will be executed in parallel.
+Also, our tests in the `CustomerRepositoryTest`
 will works on the same database.
-It will not work of course, so it is mean that our unit tests must be executed in series
+It will not work of course, so it is mean that our tests must be executed in series
 and not in parallel.

-For that, we must add the `Collection` attribute with an unique name to indicate to XUnit that all the unit tests
+For that, we must add the `Collection` attribute with an unique name to indicate to XUnit that all the tests
 in the class, must not be executed in parallel.

 We recommand to put the name of the database in the arguments of the `Collection` attribute.

-If you plan to write unit tests for different repositories, do not hesitate to use differents databases (we recommand to use the name of the repository tested).
+If you plan to write tests for different repositories, do not hesitate to use differents databases (we recommand to use the name of the repository tested).
-Using this approach will allows to execute all the unit tests of a class in series, but will allows to execute the unit tests of differents repositories
+Using this approach will allows to execute all the tests of a class in series, but will allows to execute the tests of differents repositories
 in parallel.

 ```csharp